boldnguyen/student-dashboard/README.md

 #### Exam Performance Summary

 •  	Automate an exam performance summary by publishing an overall average exam score, per subject and a score range, per subject.
 The scope can be increased by publishing individual student results, once the student selector dropdown box had been clicked and with crossfilter, the exam summary data could be viewed at a demographic level i.e. ethnicity, exam preparations, etc

-Special thanks to Matt Rudge, Timmy O'Mahony & Brian O'Grady (all Code Institute) for their time, training delivery and generating good confidence to coding.

-*This is for educational use.*